 Hydrogen peroxide provides an effective method of softening ear wax blocking the ear canal.
 Ear wax is necessary to protect the skin of the ear canal and trap bacteria and dust, but sometimes too much wax is produced.
 Medline Plus reports that the extra wax can harden in the ear canal and block the ear, making it difficult to hear.
 Using hydrogen peroxide allows ear wax to gradually soften, permitting removal by an irrigation method.

-Lie on your side with the impacted ear facing the ceiling.
+Lie on your side with the ear you are treating facing the ceiling.
 If it is difficult for you to reach your ear this way, ask a friend or family member to put the drops in your ear.

-Using an eyedropper, place 3 to 4 drops of hydrogen peroxide in your ear.
-Remain on your side for at least 5 minutes.
-This allows sufficient time for the hydrogen peroxide to penetrate the wax.
+Remain on your side for at least five minutes.
+Staying on your side for five minutes allows sufficient time for the hydrogen peroxide to penetrate the wax.

 Use a tissue to wipe up any drops that flow from your ears when you sit up.
 Put drops in your ear each day for five days.